Discover Dillon Beach

 A Place Time Forgot to Ruin

 Dillon Beach sits at the mouth of Tomales Bay where the Pacific meets the rolling hills of West Marin County.
 No traffic lights, no chain restaurants, no crowds — just a mile of wide sandy beach backed by rugged bluffs.
+The San Andreas Fault runs right through Tomales Bay, which is how you got this dramatic meeting of land and sea in the first place.

 Explore Things to Do